-Whether you are just starting out in the cigar world or are looking to freshen up on the basics, this guide will help you turn from a beginner to a refined and well-educated smoker!
+Whether you are just starting out in the cigar world or are looking to freshen up on the basics, this guide will help you turn from a beginner to a refined and well-educated smoker of cigars!

 Click a topic, or scroll down to learn everything!

 What Cigar Should You Buy as a Beginner?

 Before you even learn how to cut, light and smoke a cigar, you’ll need to choose one to smoke!

 Selecting a cigar for the first time can be a challenge as there are so many brands, shapes, sizes and wrapper colours to choose.
 For a novice smoker, this can make the decision a bit overwhelming.

 Our recommendation for beginners to cigar smoking is to choose a smaller cigar because you won’t have to dedicate hours to smoking it, and smaller cigars are often (but definitely not always) milder to smoke.
 It is best to start with mild cigars because the strength of a full-bodied cigar can be too much for beginners and may put you off.

 While you may not want to spend a lot of money on your first cigar, in case you don’t like it, it is always best to pick a premium smoke.
 If you choose an inferior smoke just because it’s cheap, the chances are, you won’t enjoy it!

 But the quality experience of a slightly more expensive, expertly hand-rolled cigar could be just the thing for you!
 You can find premium cigars for around £10, so while there are cheaper options out there, this is still a reasonable price!

 To help you on your journey, here are some cigars we recommend for beginners.